jsambrook/common-sense/_posts/2024-10-20-assertion-checking-for-denali.md

 are doing their job correctly, without being too restrictive or too permissive."

-"Exactly right, Sarah," Marco said with a nod.
+"Yep, that's right, Sarah," Marco said with a nod.
 "It's all part of our commitment to creating the safest, most reliable infusion pump possible.
 Our assertion strategy, combined with both structured and random testing, forms a robust framework for ensuring the quality and safety of Denali."